urbapetr/2021-hw01-ciphers/README.md

 ```

 ### Submitting the assignment
 The procedure to submit your solution may differ based on your seminar group.
-However generally it should be ok to submit ```target/homework01-2021-1.0-SNAPSHOT-sources.jar``` to the homework vault.
+However generally it should be OK to submit ```target/homework01-2021-1.0-SNAPSHOT-sources.jar``` to the homework vault.

 ## Implementation
 Generally speaking there are no mandatory requirements on the structure of your code as long as the command line interface of ```Appplication``` class works correctly.